FYI: You Don't Need To Say

-Instagram's Questions Sticker has only existed for 48 hours, but it's already been branded a mute-able offense.
+Instagram's Questions Sticker has only existed for 48 hours, but it's already been branded a mute-able offence.

 Advertisement